Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/MIGRATION_GUIDE.md

 ### Analyzing documents

 Differences between the versions:
-- In `DocumentAnalysisClient` all prebuilt model methods along with custom model, layout, and general prebuilt document analysis are unified into two methods called
+- In `DocumentAnalysisClient` all prebuilt model methods along with custom model, layout, and a prebuilt document analysis model are unified into two methods called
 `begin_analyze_document` and `begin_analyze_document_from_url`.
 - `begin_analyze_document` and `begin_analyze_document_from_url` accept a string with the desired model id for analysis.
 The model id can be any of the prebuilt model ids or a custom model id.
 - In `FormRecognizerClient` there are two methods (a stream and URL method) for each of the prebuilt models supported by the service, this results in two methods for business card, receipt, identity document, and invoice models, along with a pair of methods for recognizing custom documents and for recognizing content/layout.